pulsar-edit/documentation/docs/developing-for-pulsar/handling-uris.md

 The `uriHandler` object _must_ contain a key called `method` with a string value that tells Pulsar which method in your package to call when a URI needs to be handled.
 The object can _optionally_ include a key called `deferActivation` which can be set to the boolean `false` to prevent Pulsar from deferring activation of your package — see more below.

-For example, if we want our package `my-package` to handle URIs with a method on our package's main module called `handleURI`, we could add the following to our `package.json`:
+For example, if we want our package `my-package` to handle URIs with a method on our package’s main module called `handleURI`, we could add the following to our `package.json`:

 ```json
 "uriHandler": {